About us

 Vision

-The school is committed to ensuring all pupils and students have equal access to activities to the best of their abilities.
+At Ingfield, every child and young person is valued for who they are.
+We are committed to ensuring that all pupils have equal access to opportunities and activities, enabling them to achieve to the very best of their abilities.

 Mission